sla2pdf-team/sla2pdf/TASKS.md

 # Tasks

-* add ability to set any attribute on the Scribus PDFFile object using a key-value sequence and `setattr()`
-* avoid parsing arguments twice and pass options to scribus in a single key-value string
-* runner/converter: handle parameters on a per-document basis
+* runner/converter: handle parameters on a per-dcument basis, at least in the Python API
-* make downsampling optional, also think about making conversion lossless by default
+* consider making conversion lossless by default
+* improve the readme
-* add tests and documentation
+* add tests and sphinx documentation
-* cli: use argparse choices parameter